eldada/terraform-examples/Observability.md

 ## EKS Monitoring
 Many of the examples here spin up an EKS cluster in AWS.</br>
 An easy way to get an observability stack for the EKS is by using [coroot](https://coroot.com/).
-The following steps will guide you on how to install coroot in EKS.
+The following steps will guide you on how to install **coroot** in EKS.

-NOTE: The instructions are also available in the [coroot operator install page](https://docs.coroot.com/installation/kubernetes/?edition=ce)
+**NOTE**: The instructions are also available in the [coroot operator install page](https://docs.coroot.com/installation/kubernetes/?edition=ce)

 ### Install
 ```shell